Welcome to the Data Science Alumni Mentorship Hub

 What if I don't get a connection?

-A mentorship connection request is for one virtual meeting with a mentor.
-One meeting is all that is under the scope of this program, so we encourage you to make the most out of that opportunity by adequately preparing using the Mentee Checklist.
+One virtual meeting is all that is under the scope of this program, so we encourage you to make the most out of that opportunity by adequately preparing using the Mentee Checklist.

 If a mentor would like to offer additional follow up or contact to their mentee, they may do so, however, this is not expected.
 Extra mentorship is beyond the scope of this program and is at the discretion of the mentor, not the mentee.
-Mentees should not request additional follow up if it is not offered.
+Mentees may send one post-meeting email thanking the mentor for their time and expressing openness to future connection, but may not directly request more follow up support if it is not offered.

-Mentees may only connect with one mentor at a time.
-After completing a mentorship connection meeting and submitting your post-meeting feedback form, you may request an additional connection.
+Mentees may only connect with one mentor per cohort.
+After completing a mentorship connection meeting and submitting your post-meeting feedback form, you may request an additional connection in a future term.

-While there is no limit on how many mentorship connections a mentee can make, priority will be given to mentees who have not yet had mentorship opportunities.
+While there is no limit on how many mentorship hub connections a mentee can have, priority will be given to mentees who have not yet had mentorship opportunities.

 That's okay!
-We provide some ideas for questions to help guide your meeting.
-Remember, that this isn't an interview of you as a mentee--this is a low pressure way to learn about career options, get advice, and just connect with your community.
-This is a great opportunity to practice these types of "informational interviews" for the future since we offer a lot of guidance.
+We provide plenty of ideas for questions to guide your meeting.
+Remember, that this isn't an interview of you as a mentee--this is a low pressure way to hear about people's experiences, get advice, and connect with your community.

-If you don't know your interests in data science or are feeling lost in regards to post-graduation plans, that's actually a great time to meet with a mentor or two.
+If you don't know your interests in data science or are feeling lost in regards to post-graduation plans, that's actually a great time to meet with a mentor.
 Share where you are with your mentor, but mostly, prepare to learn!
-You can focus on questions about the mentor's career and experiences if you're not sure where to start.
+You can focus on questions about the mentor's career and experiences if you're not sure where to start and we have mentors with a special interest in talking to mentees about finding direction.

 Akshatha Muralidhar